 Spirit Brand Color Ratio

 The spirit color palette includes Irish green, representing Notre Dame’s Irish heritage and fighting spirit.
-The spirit color palette should not be used in conjunction with any other colors outside of special use case scenarios which require special approval from Fighting Irish Media and Notre Dame licensing.
+The spirit color palette should not be used in conjunction with any other colors outside of special use case scenarios that require special approval from Fighting Irish Media and Notre Dame licensing.
 Contact Fighting Irish Media with questions.

 The rules of certain sports require colors outside of the primary color palette.
 For example, soccer goalies generally wear special-colored jerseys that differentiate their position from other players on the field.
 In this case and similar instances, it is permissible to use colors outside of the primary color palette.
 However, it is not permissible to use colors outside of the palette for purely aesthetic reasons.
 Seek approval from Fighting Irish Media and Notre Dame licensing for permissible applications and color recommendations.